GRAVITATION

 the release trajectory of a photon corresponds to its impact trajectory.

-Invariance of the speed of light in a vacuumno.
+Invariance of the speed of light in vacuumno, in general case

 If entering from infinity: